diodesign/diosix/docs/build.md

 ## Declarative hardware ports via YAML configuration

-To support modular hardware platforms, the build system uses declarative YAML Ain't Markup Language (YAML) configurations to define how target boards share assembly routines and linker scripts.
+To support modular hardware platforms, the build system uses declarative YAML configurations to define how target boards share assembly routines and linker scripts.

 Every target platform is described by a dedicated YAML configuration file